 You’ll gain knowledge of integrated circuits applied to robotics, instrumentation, computer and communication systems, in addition to power generation and transmission, electrical motors and renewable energy.
 You will put your learning to the test with challenging team projects, including building underwater robots and armoured sumo wrestling robots.
 You will also have the opportunity to specialise in two areas, which will further enhance your employment prospectus when you graduate.

 This course is part of the Electronic and Electrical programme which include the MEng version of the course.
-The programme overall has an overall student satisfaction rate of 97%.

 You will be introduced to the basic theory and practice of engineering, leading to the core themes of Electronics and Electrical Engineering developed along with mathematical knowledge, practical workshop skills and team working.